By Deborah Jeanne Sergeant

 Kostiw is a nationally certified dementia practitioner and recently completed writing “Forget Me Not” using an online spelling & grammar software, a book about dementia care and caregiver strategies, available on Amazon.
 She also operates a Facebook group “Answers About Aging & Alzheimer’s” and posts YouTube videos for her channel “Answers About Alzheimer’s.”

 “Caregiving for someone with neurodegeneration is very challenging because most people will advance to the point where they need help with personal care,” Kostiw said.
 “It’s equally important to find ways for caregivers to cope with challenges and keep a realistic perspective.”
 It is also important that adequate Caregiver Training is provided to anyone who will care for individuals with medical condition.

 She listed anxiety, depression, exhaustion, sleeping issues, denial and overreacting as signs of caregiver stress.
 Building a team helps.

 “A lot of times, we don’t focus on the caregiver but the person in need of assistance,” said Andrea MacDonald, a registered nurse, clinical operations manager for Nascentia Health, which operates in Rochester.
 “Caregivers seldom call until they reach that crisis or point that they can’t do it any longer or their health is suffering.”

-She encourages caregivers to seek respite programs, whether a few scheduled in-home hours per week or as temporary stays at a long-term care facility, so they can run errands, engage in personal care or take a vacation.
+She encourages caregivers to seek home care in Sydney, whether a few scheduled in-home hours per week or as temporary stays at a long-term care facility, so they can run errands, engage in personal care or take a vacation.

-Families can also schedule care with a home health aide through Nascentia Health or other organizations.
+Families can also schedule care with an In Home Hospice caregiver through private healthcare organizations.
 MacDonald also mentioned day programs, which gives patients a regular place to go for supervised care, activities and socialization.